awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 | Product_Quantity    | Number    | How many are in the warehouse                     |
 | Product_Cost        | Number    | The cost, in cents, of one product                |

-### Creating the example databases
+### Create the example databases

-We'll use three .csv (comma-separated value) files to define a set of customers, orders, and products.
-Then we'll load that data into a relational database and Amazon DynamoDB.
+To create the example databases, use three .csv (comma-separated value) files to define a set of customers, orders, and products.
+You load that data into a relational database and Amazon DynamoDB.

-Finally, we'll run some SQL commands against the relational database, and show you the corresponding queries or scan against an Amazon DynamoDB table.
+Finally, you'll run some SQL commands against the relational database, and you can also run corresponding queries or scan against an Amazon DynamoDB table.

-The three sets of data are in:
+The three sets of data are in the following files:

 - **customers.csv**, which defines six customers
 - **orders.csv**, which defines 12 orders